NadaYehia/ESN_ninaPro_EMG/README.md

 ### B- Echo State Network (ESN) class:
-    - ESN response:
+    1- ESN response:
-    - LR from response:
+    2- LR from response:

  ## Run the code:
-  Run this code type the following in your Jupyter or Ipython console:
+  To run this code type the following in your Jupyter or Ipython console:

 - runfile('/YOUR WORKING DIRECTORY/ESN_NinaPro_train_test.py', wdir=[YOUR WORKING DIRECTORY])